xddxdd/nixos-config/README.md

   - Supplemental files
     - `hardware`: Common hardware configuration snippets, including LVM and QEMU VMs.
-    - `nixos-cd.nix`: Used to create my customized NixOS installation CD.
     - `optional-apps`: Apps that are used by some nodes.
 Manual imports required in host-specific definitions.
     - `optional-cron-jobs`: Cron jobs that are used by some nodes.
 Manual imports required in host-specific definitions.